 Christianity emerged in the Levant some 2,000 years ago.
 In 313, Roman Emperor Constantine issued the Edict of Milan establishing freedom of religion and ending the persecution of Christians.
-Following Constantine's conversion and the late 4th-century establishment of Christianity as the Empire's official religion, Christianity spread rapidly in the region (see p.
-2 of History and Myth).
+Following Constantine's conversion and the late 4th-century establishment of Christianity as the Empire's official religion, Christianity spread rapidly in the region (see History and Myth).

 In the 4th century, a Christian priest/hermit named Maron (later St. Maron) gathered followers in Syria.
-In the 7th century, the patriarch of the Christian Church in Antioch (modern-day Antakya, Turkey), Joannes Maro (later St. John Maron) led Maronites fleeing persecution to Mount Lebanon (see p.
-2 of History and Myth), where they converted the local population.
+In the 7th century, the patriarch of the Christian Church in Antioch (modern-day Antakya, Turkey), Joannes Maro (later St. John Maron) led Maronites fleeing persecution to Mount Lebanon (see History and Myth), where they converted the local population.

-When the region came under the control of Western European Crusaders in the 12th century (see p.
-3 of History and Myth), the Maronites reestablished contact with the Roman Catholic Church.
+When the region came under the control of Western European Crusaders in the 12th century (see History and Myth), the Maronites reestablished contact with the Roman Catholic Church.
 In the 16th century, this union was formalized.
-The Maronite community continued to grow over centuries of foreign rule (see p.
-4-6 of History and Myth), becoming Lebanon's dominant religious group by the early 20th century.
+The Maronite community continued to grow over centuries of foreign rule (see History and Myth), becoming Lebanon's dominant religious group by the early 20th century.